Displaying Elements in CSS

 By the end of this lecture, you should be able to:

-• Understand the overflow property works.
+• Understand how the overflow property works when content doesn’t fit.

 Display Property